Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-### Task 2.2: Create a service principal
+### Task 2.2: Use a service principal

 To access the secret in the key vault, your application must use a service principal that has access to the secret.
-You'll use the Azure command line interface (CLI) to create the service principal, find its object ID, and grant access to the secret in Azure Vault.
+You'll use the Azure command line interface (CLI) to use the service principal, find its object ID, and grant access to the secret in Azure Vault.

-1. Return to Visual Studio Code, and in the integrated terminal for the **02-cognitive-security** folder, run the following Azure CLI command, replace *&lt;subscriptionId&gt;* with the correct values for your subscription ID containing your Azure AI services and key vault resources:
+1. Return to Visual Studio Code, and open the integrated terminal for the **02-cognitive-security** folder.

-    > **Tip**: If you are unsure of your subscription ID, use the **az account show** command to retrieve your subscription information - the subscription ID is the **id** attribute in the output.
-If you see an error about the object already existing, please choose a different unique name.

-    ```
-    az ad sp create-for-rbac -n "api://ai-app-<inject key="DeploymentID" enableCopy="false"/>" --role owner --scopes subscriptions/<subscriptionId>/resourceGroups/ai-102-<inject key="DeploymentID" enableCopy="false"/>
-    ```

-1. The output of this command includes information about your new service principal.
-It should look similar to this:

-    ```
-    {
-        "appId": "abcd12345efghi67890jklmn",
-        "displayName": "ai-app",
-        "password": "1a2b3c4d5e6f7g8h9i0j",
-        "tenant": "1234abcd5678fghi90jklm"
-    }
-    ```

-    >**Note:** Make a note of the **appId**, **password**, and **tenant** values - you will need them later (if you close this terminal, you won't be able to retrieve the password; so it's important to note the values now - you can paste the output into a new text file in Visual Studio Code to ensure you can find the values you need later!)

-2. To get the **object ID** of your service principal, run the following Azure CLI command, replacing *&lt;appId&gt;* with the value of your service principal's app ID.
+2. To get the **object ID** of your service principal, run the following Azure CLI command.
 If running the following command gives no response, you may be using a different version of Azure CLI; replace `objectId` with `id` if that is the case.

     ```
     az ad sp show --id <appId> --query objectId --out tsv
     ```

+    >**Note:** Navigate to the **Environment** page, and select the **Service Principal Details** page.
+You will see the **Application Id**; replace it with <appId>.

+    >**Note:** Copy the **object ID**, and paste it inside the **Notepad**, you will use this in next step.

 3. To assign permission for your new service principal to access secrets in your Key Vault, run the following Azure CLI command, replacing *&lt;keyVaultName&gt;* with the name of your Azure Key Vault resource and *&lt;objectId&gt;* with the value of your service principal's object ID.